eoduniyi/hyperSpec.gsoc2020/blog/weekly_reports.md

   5. code coverage via `covr` and [Codecov](https://codecov.io/)

 ##### 1.3.1.
 Create a Github repository
 Make a new Github repository for the package to be.
 Clone the Github repository locally.
-Clone the [hyperSpec.skeleton repository](https://github.com/eoduniyi/hyperSpec.skeleton)(now the [`hySpc.skeleton`](https://github.com/r-hyperspec/hySpc.skeleton) package. commit/publish local repository.
+Clone the [hyperSpec.skeleton repository](https://github.com/eoduniyi/hyperSpec.skeleton) (now the [`hySpc.skeleton`](https://github.com/r-hyperspec/hySpc.skeleton) package.
+Commit/publish local repository.

 ##### 1.3.2.
 Create a R package via RStudio
 It is best to develop all packages from within RStudio: